MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

     ![The desktop recorder button](./media/recording-flow/desktop-recorder-button.png)

-1. Select **Start recording** in the desktop recorder window and start performing the desired actions.
+1. Select **Record** in the desktop recorder window and start performing the desired actions.

     ![The start recording button](./media/recording-flow/start-recording-button.png)